danilw/GPU-my-list-of-bugs/README.md

 When **sampler2D have *no mipmaps* but *has linear filter* and shader *has push_const*** - functions `texture` has some unpredictable result. (woks only in this specific shader(shader made from other large shader where I found this bug)).
 Bug does not work when shader does not have push_constants.

+*Why I think this is a bug* - it works only in this specific shader, minimal shader with just `texture(iChannel0...)` will return correct value.

 **[Shadertoy shader](https://www.shadertoy.com/view/sltGWj)** - bug work on Shadertoy only in OpenGL mode `chrome.exe --use-angle=gl` and only when FBO has mipmaps.
 But in OpenGL this is "not a bug" or atleast it can be explained, Nviida behavior in OpenGL you can see on video below it still very weird(numbers blinking without any consistency), but it also can be explained - mipmap generation is inconsistant for texture(FBO) with non pow2 siz, I think this is reason for OpenGL behvior in this shader.